 The list is not exhaustive and if your qualification does not feature here then you should contact contact our Course Enquiry Team for advice.

-For a small number of courses there is either a national or a University requirement to achieve grade C passes in specific GCSEs or the equivalent.
+A small number of courses require grade C passes in specific GCSEs or the equivalent.

 GCSE English and Maths exams are graded 9 (highest) - 1 (lowest) instead of A-G. From summer 2019 all GCSEs will be graded this way.

 We will require applicants to achieve four or higher for those courses with GCSEs as part of the entry requirements.

-If you do not have GCSEs, the University will only accept Level 2 credits from accredited Access courses completed in 2014 or earlier as the equivalent to GCSE passes.
+If you do not have GCSEs, the University will only accept Level 2 credits from accredited Access courses.
+These will be treated as the equivalent to GCSE passes if completed in 2014 or earlier .

 Functional skills at Level 2 are accepted for the Adult, Child and Mental Health Nursing degrees and for Operating Department Practice.
 However, the University does not currently accept functional skills at level 2 as the equivalent of GCSEs passes for any other degree programmes that recruit via UCAS.
 O-Levels sat in, or after, summer 1975 must be at grade C or above.
 CSE grade 1 is accepted as equivalent to GCSE at grade C.